miguelcorralesg/miguelcorralesg.github.io/_posts/2022-06-06-EAGE-Hackathon.md

 # Insights and comments

-BBeing the first time participating in the Hackathon, I found it a fantastic experience.
-It was a little bit stressful during the first day due to the problem's setup and time management.
-I want to express my gratitude to all the sponsors, organizers, and mentors.
-We had the great pleasure of being selected as the BEST IN SHOW.
-What a fantastic day to close our first participation. :sunglasses: :sunglasses: :sunglasses:.
+Being the first time participating in the Hackathon, I found it a fantastic experience.
+The first day was a bit stressful due to the problem's setup and time management.
+I want to thank all the sponsors, organizers, and mentors.
+It was such an honor to be selected as the BEST IN SHOW.
+What a fantastic day to close our first participation. :sunglasses: :sunglasses: :sunglasses:

 {% include figure.html path="assets/img/Hackathon_EAGE/price_photo.jpeg" title="Price" class="KAUST-NVIDIA Hackathon" %}